Pon-Ajith-Kumar/Disaster-Resource-Relief-Allocation-System/README.md

 - **Port already in use**: change `server.port` or kill the process using 8080.
 - **Access denied for user (MySQL)**: verify user/password and that the DB user has privileges and host access.
 - **Dialect/driver errors**: keep using MySQL 8 dialect; ensure your JDBC URL is correct.
-- **Cold starts on Render free**: this is expected.
-Upgrade instance type for always‑on or use a provider that offers always‑on.
 - **CORS issues**: check `SecurityConfig.corsConfigurationSource()` and your frontend origin.

 ---